Babinci/Markdown_Documentations/supabase_general_docs/README.md

 - [Error 401: Invalid Claim: Missing Sub](auth-error-401-invalid-claim-missing-sub--AFwMR.md) - How to fix the "missing sub claim" error in Supabase Auth.
 - [Google Auth Fails for Some Users](google-auth-fails-for-some-users-XcFXEu.md) - How to fix Google authentication failures by explicitly requesting the email scope.
 - [HTTP API Issues](http-api-issues.md) - How to diagnose and resolve common HTTP API issues, including timeouts, 5xx errors, and connection problems.
+- [Invalid Response from Upstream Server](an-invalid-response-was-received-from-the-upstream-server-error-when-querying-auth-RI4Vl-.md) - How to fix the "invalid response from upstream server" error related to auth migrations.
 - [JWT Expired Error in Dashboard](jwt-expired-error-in-supabase-dashboard-F06k3x.md) - How to fix "JWT Expired" errors in the Supabase Dashboard by syncing your computer's time.
 - [Next.js Auth Issues](how-do-you-troubleshoot-nextjs---supabase-auth-issues-riMCZV.md) - Comprehensive guide for troubleshooting authentication issues with Next.js and Supabase.
 - [Amazon Cognito (Amplify)](aws-cognito.md) - How to use Amazon Cognito (Amplify) as an authentication provider with your Supabase project.